Who can I talk to?

 It really helps to be able to talk to someone who has also been living with HIV.

-Online forums are a good way to communicate with other people, especially if your are more geographically isolated.
-The best and most established is run by poz.com.
+Online forums are a good way to communicate with other people, especially if you are more geographically isolated.
+The best and most established international forum (that includes the UK) is run by poz.com.
 Although it is based in the US the poz forums include a lot of contributions from people in the UK.

 See the link below for details of support groups and courses and workshops across the UK.
 These include different aspects of living with HIV including being newly diagnosed.